 H.M.
 The Queen’s Birthday Celebrations is a Thai national holiday celebrated on 12th August each year and is sometimes referred to as National Mother’s Day.

-Just as the name suggests, the holiday is celebrated to mark the birth of Her Majesty Queen Sirikit who is regarded as the Mother of Thai People.
+As the name suggests, the holiday is celebrated to mark the birth of Her Majesty Queen Sirikit, who is regarded as the Mother of the Thai People.

-Visitors touring Thailand in the month of August will notice an aura of appreciation for mothers all over the country.
-The most common expression for this appreciation is buying flowers for mothers.
+Visitors touring Thailand in August will notice an aura of appreciation for mothers nationwide.
+The most common expression of this appreciation is buying flowers for mothers.

-Thais honour this holiday, so much so that in a number of locations alcohol will not be on sale as a way to honour mothers, both living and those departed.
-It is fairly common for locals to travel over the weekend in order to be with their families.
+Thais honour this holiday, so much so that in many locations, alcohol will not be on sale to honour mothers, both living and those departed.
+It is pretty common for locals to travel over the weekend to be with their families.

 For visitors, this can get a little hectic, making it imperative to make prior travel arrangements.
 Taking part in the celebrations is an insightful way to experience the warmth of the Thai people.